matthias61984/Table_It/README.md

 # TableIt
 TableIt is a new application we're calling "Yelp for millenials."
 Users log in and are shown local restaurants that they can then like or dislike.
-Liking a restaurant move it into a favorites array that is then displayed on the favorites tab of the app.
+Restaurants are generated from the zomato API based on lat/long location and resented to the user to review.
+Click the green chevron to favorite a restaurant or the red chevron to pass.
+Liking a restaurant moves it into a favorites array that is then displayed on the favorites tab of the app.
+On the favorites tab, th euser may sort by cuisine type using the buttons at the top of the window.

 ## Deployment